Lakorthus/100-days-of-code/README.md

 **Thoughts**: Wednesday is always a tough day, but I am so grateful for the support of my teammates.

+### Day 42: Nov 3, Thursday

+**Today's Progress**: Today I went deeper into the documentation of the jest package looking forward to the next hackathon.

+**Thoughts**: Aidan is a great coach, he always has a solution for every problem, at the personal level he is a great person and I am so grateful for the opportunity to learn from him.

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)